Mogeren/Basic_Calculator/README.md

 Pre-work - Basic Calculator

 Basic Calculator is a simple web application built using JavaScript to perform basic arithmetic calculations.
-It was created as part of a learning project and submitted for CodePath's SITE Program.
+It was created as part of a learning project.

 Submitted by: Moises Rendiles

-Time spent: 12 hours spent in total
+Time spent: 5 hours spent in total

-Link to project: (insert your link here, should start with https://github.com/...)

 Features